Layerex/ton-wallet-switcher/README.md

-  edit [WALLET]   Edit wallet name and description add [WALLET]    Add an existing wallet directory or create a new one forget [WALLET] Forget about wallet config          Get this utility config path directory       Get TON Wallet directory path help            Print this help
+  edit [WALLET]   Edit wallet name and description add [WALLET]    Add an existing wallet directory or create a new one forget [WALLET] Forget about wallet remove [WALLET] Forget about wallet and remove its directory config          Get this utility config path directory       Get TON Wallet directory path help            Print this help